denismakogon/python-imports/README.md

 LRU imports mean: 90858.0013535463
 Practical percentage of slow imports in range [80000: 618199]: 4.485440208338787

+Range: [0:60000]
+Number of raw imports in range: 5936
+Number of LRU imports in range: 6052
+Raw imports mean: 10268.108490566037
+LRU imports mean: 7377.016688697951
+Practical percentage of slow imports in range [0: 60000]: 39.190528148017044

 ```

-As you may see, at most of the times native/raw imports theoretically are slower than LRU-based imports.
+As you may see, at most of the times, native/raw imports theoretically are slower than LRU-based imports.
+In particular, 6514 times raw/native import is slower than LRU-based import.

-The time difference could be up to 40% in the most effective range from zero up to 20K,
+The time difference could be up to 39% in the most effective range from zero up to 20K,
 this range contains at least like a half of all imports.

+Each range visualization you may find in the following folders:

+ - [1st run](visual/1st_run) is where you'd find 20K-step imports time analytics
+ - [2nd run](visual/2nd_run) is where you'd find 0-60K, 60K and beyond ranges visualized

 ## Side note